draffensperger/golp/README.md

 Golp is configured to dynamically link to LPSolve and expects lpsolve to reside in the following places:

 Mac: `/opt/local/includes/lpsolve` && `/opt/local/lib` which is where ports puts it.

-Linux: `$GOPATH/src/github.com/draffensperger/golp/lpsolve`.
+Linux (general): `$GOPATH/src/github.com/draffensperger/golp/lpsolve`.

 You will need an LPSolve library suitable for your operating system, which you can
 [get from SourceForge](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/).

 Here's how you could download and extract the LPSolve library for 64-bit Linux: